 Understanding hazards and risks to build capability

-The chlorate level is approaching 1 mg/L, which is above the drinking water standard limit of 0.8 mg/L. The limit is based on long-term consumption of water by an adult, rather than acute exposure.
+Residents may also wish to consider using alternative water due to elevated chlorate levels.
+The chlorate level is approaching 1 mg/L, which is above the drinking water standard limit of 0.8 mg/L. However, the limit is based on long-term consumption of water by an adult, rather than acute exposure.
+Boiling the water or using a standard household water filter will not remove the chlorate.
+You can get alternative drinking water from the filling station in the Fulton Hogan Yard in Waitangi during normal working hours, or you can use bottled water.

 We are working hard to resolve these issues and will update the community if the situation changes.